Skip to content

 Green Noise: Nature's Mid-Range Frequency for Calm

-Green noise is the least known of the major noise colors, but it may be the most intuitive.
-It concentrates its energy in the middle of the frequency spectrum — roughly the same range where most natural ambient sounds live.
-A forest canopy filtering wind, a meadow alive with insects and birdsong, the gentle murmur of a stream over stones — these environments produce sound profiles remarkably close to green noise.
+Green noise concentrates its energy in the middle of the audible spectrum — roughly the same range where most natural ambient sounds live.
+A forest canopy filtering wind, a meadow alive with insects and birdsong, the gentle murmur of a stream — these produce sound profiles remarkably close to green noise.
+If you're exploring it for a meditation or mindfulness practice, our dedicated meditation guide covers exactly how to use it effectively.

-While pink and brown noise have been studied more extensively, green noise is gaining attention for its potential in meditation, mindfulness, and gentle relaxation.
-Its mid-frequency emphasis avoids both the hissiness of white noise and the heavy bass rumble of brown noise, landing in a range that many people describe as effortlessly soothing — present enough to mask distractions, but not so dominant that it demands your attention.
+While pink and brown noise have been studied more extensively, green noise is gaining attention in research on stress reduction and the parasympathetic nervous system.
+Its mid-frequency emphasis — the basis of E.O.
+Wilson's Biophilia Hypothesis, which suggests humans are inherently drawn to natural soundscapes — avoids both the hissiness of white noise and the heavy bass rumble of brown noise, landing in a range many people describe as effortlessly calming.

 Last updated